Richard-Kirby/Raspberry-Pi-Gym/README.md

 All applications are configurable to allow tuning and they all create their own logs which can be used for other programs or analysis.

 Really this is a _still_ an early cut of the Pi Gym suite - a lot of work is still required, but it does contain some basic functionality as described above.

+NOTE: uses https://pypi.python.org/pypi/rpi_ws281x/2.0.3 - note that you have to turn off the Pi Audio board for the neopixel strips to work properly.
+As per https://github.com/jgarff/rpi_ws281x/wiki - You must disable the on-board audio by blacklisting the Broadcom audio kernel module.